-JP21 Adjust FSB/PCI Clock
+JP23 Adjust FSB/PCI Clock

-This jumper is used to define the relationship between PCI and FSB clock.
-Generally speaking, if you are not an overclocker, we recommend you to remain the default setting.
+This jumper is used to specify the relationship of PCI and FSB clock.
+Generally speaking, if you are not an overclocker, we recommend you to set at the default setting.

 PCI Clock = CPU FSB Clock / Clock Ratio